oprypin/crsfml/README.md

 Each SFML module is implemented with 3 source files.

-- *lib*-files are an auto-generated (with minor patches) definition of CSFML API: `lib CSFML`.
+- *lib*-files are an auto-generated definition of CSFML API: `lib CSFML`.
 These can be used directly, by themselves or in combination with wrappers.
 - *obj*-files are auto-generated convenient object and function wrappers.
 These make up the `module SF`.
 The main file for each SFML module just imports these and adds some more convenience functionality, like overloaded functions that were dropped in CSFML compared to SFML, and ways to avoid dealing with the remaining exposed pointers.